AIM Rule 26

 Board of Directors

-The Board of Directors comprises an Executive Chairman, Deputy Chairman, Managing Director, Finance Director and one Non-Executive Director.
+The Board of Directors comprises a Non-executive Chairman, Deputy Chairman, Managing Director, Finance Director and one Non-executive Director.
 On appointment, all non-executive directors receive comprehensive briefing documents on the Group and its operations, and further appropriate briefings are provided to non-executive directors on an ongoing basis.
-Sean Savage is the Senior Independent Non-Executive Director.
+Seán Savage is the Senior Independent Non-Executive Director.

 Due to the small size of the Board, all Directors are members of the Nomination Committee.